krphat/basic_machine_learning_algorithms/README.md

 ## Results

 Each script outputs the evaluation metrics of the respective model, including accuracy, precision, recall, F1-score, ROC curve and AUC scores.

-You can compare the performance of the algorithms to determine the most effective one for the dataset.
+Compare the performance of the algorithms to determine the most effective one for the dataset: [**Compare Models**](https://github.com/krphat/basic_machine_learning_algorithms/blob/main/source%20codes/compare_models.ipynb)

+Submission score in Kaggle: 0.77 (accuracy score = 77%)

 ## Contributing